qyang-confluent/gartner-workshop/README.md

     <img src="images/confluent.png" width=50% height=50%>
 </div>

-# <div align="center">Sheetz | Confluent Workshop repository</div>
+# <div align="center">Gartner | Confluent Workshop repository</div>

-This repository contains workshop content for Sheetz to be held on <b>insert date</b>.
+This repository contains workshop content for Gartner to be held on <b>insert date</b>.
 Content with the lab instructions and hands-on guide will be updated before the workshop.
 Please see below for the details of the workshop and agenda:

 ## Introduction